Sheng254/quantron/README.md

 - Displayed on the PythonAnywhere web platform

 ## Features
+- **Type Interaction:** Simply type in the chat box and click the "Send" button to communicate with Quantron.
 - **Interactive Chat:** Engage with Quantron through text-based communication using specific keywords and phrases.
 Quantron responds with sarcastic pre-scripted messages based on the recognised input.
 Please note that the responses are limited to the predetermined set of keywords and phrases.
-- **Type Interaction:** Simply type in the chat box and click the "Send" button to communicate with Quantron.
-This allows for text-based communication and is useful in situations where speech interaction may not be feasible.
-- **Voice Interaction:** Speak to Quantron using voice input for a more natural interaction.
-- **Time Information:** Ask Quantron for the current time.
-- **Weather Information:** Quantron will lead you to the latest weather updates via Google.
-- **Open Websites:** Ask Quantron to open specific websites like YouTube or Google.
-- **Web Search:** Quantron can perform google searches for you.
-- **Music Playback:** Request Quantron to perform a YouTube search and enjoy playing the music yourself.
+- **Random Quotes:** Get random quotes from famous personalities to inspire and motivate you.
+- **Random Jokes:** Enjoy a good laugh with Quantron's collection of random jokes.
+- **Translation:** Quantron can translate text to different languages using the Google Translate API.
+- **Gender Prediction:** Predict the gender of a given name using the Genderize API.
+- **Nationality Prediction:** Predict the nationality associated with a given name using the Nationalize API.
+- **Suggest Random Activity:** Suggest random activities to help you find something interesting to do.
 - **Calculations:** Quantron can perform simple arithmetic for you.

 ## Accessing Quantron (BETA)
 To access Quantron, simply visit the following website: http://sheng254.pythonanywhere.com

 ## Usage Examples
-- 🤖 Quantron (Text): "How would you like to interact? (speak/type):"
-- 🤔 User Input (Text): "type"
-- 🤔 User Input (Text): "how are you?"
+- 🤔: how are you?
-- 🤖 Quantron (Voice & Text): "I'm so fabulous, I'm considering starting my own fan club."
+- 🤖: I'm so fabulous, I'm considering starting my own fan club.
-- 🤔 User Input (Text): "what can you do?"
+- 🤔: what can you do?
-- 🤖 Quantron (Voice & Text): "I can help you with various tasks such as searching the web, checking the weather, setting reminders, and more.
-What can I help you with today?"
-- 🤔 User Input (Text): "what time is it?"
-- 🤖 Quantron (Voice & Text): "The current time is 13:48:49"
-- 🤔 User Input (Text): "show me the weather"
-- 🤖 Quantron (Voice & Text): "Here is what I found for weather"
-- 🤖 Quantron (Webpage): Opens a new tab in the web browser and navigates to https://www.google.com/search?q=weather, displaying the weather information for the user's location or a default location.
+- 🤖: I can can engage in conversation, provide random quotes, jokes, translations, predict gender and nationality, suggest random activities, perform calculations, and generate responses using predefined patterns..
+What can I help you with today?
+- 🤔: suggest me an activity
+- 🤖: Here's a random activity suggestion: Write a handwritten letter to somebody
+- 🤔: translate im going back to Chinese (simplified)
+- 🤖: The translation of 'im going back' to chinese (simplified) is: '我要回去了'
+- 🤔: tell me a joke
+- 🤖: Why did the cat sit on the computer?
+Because it wanted to keep an eye on the mouse.
+Clever, right?
-- 🤔 User Input (Text): "what is 2000 + 3000 / 200 - 2"
+- 🤔: what is 2000 + 3000 / 200 - 2
-- 🤖 Quantron (Voice & Text): "The answer is 2013.0"
+- 🤖: The answer is 2013.0
-- 🤔 User Input (Text): "bye"
-- 🤖 Quantron (Text): "Would you like to start over? (yes/no):
-- 🤔 User Input (Text): "yes"
-- 🤖 Quantron (Text): "How would you like to interact? (speak/type):"
+- 🤔 : I need a good quote to improve my mood
+- 🤖 : The journey of a thousand miles begins with a single step. - Lao Tzu
-- 🤔 User Input (Text): "speak"
+- 🤔 : nationality jesse
-- 🤔 User Input (Voice): "search best restaurant in New York"
-- 🤖 Quantron (Voice & Text): "Here is what I found for best restaurant in New York"
-- 🤖 Quantron (Webpage): Opens a new tab in the web browser and search 'best restaurant in New York'
+- 🤖 : The predicted nationality of jesse is FI with a probability of 0.168
-- 🤔 User Input (Voice): "thank you"
+- 🤔 : gender hayley
+- 🤖 : The predicted gender of hayley is female with a probability of 1.0
+- 🤔: thank you
-- 🤖 Quantron (Voice & Text): "Oh, no problem at all.
-I just live to serve"
+- 🤖: Oh, no problem at all.
+I just live to serve
-- 🤔 User Input (Voice): "what talking you?"
+- 🤔: what talking you?
-- 🤖 Quantron (Voice & Text): "I'm sorry, I didn't quite understand what you meant.
-Could you please rephrase yourself?"
+- 🤖: I'm sorry, I didn't quite understand what you meant.
+Could you please rephrase yourself?
-- 🤔 User Input (Text): "bye"
-- 🤖 Quantron (Text): "Would you like to start over? (yes/no):
-- 🤔 User Input (Text): "no"
+- 🤔: bye
-- 🤖 Quantron (Text): "Farewell, I'll cherish this conversation for the rest of my life.
-Not."
+- 🤖: Farewell, I'll cherish this conversation for the rest of my life.
+Not.
-- 🤖 Quantron: Terminates the program gracefully, concluding the conversation

-## Known Issues
-- Currently, not all features of Quantron are available.
-- Some python libraries used in the application rely on local execution and do not work when accessed online.
-Consideration should be given to finding alternatives or adapting the code to ensure seamless execution in different environments.

 ## Potential Enhancements for the Future
-- Enhance the voice interaction feature for better accuracy and usability.
+- Include the voice interaction feature.
 - Add more features and capabilities to Quantron based on user feedback.
 - Ameliorate user-friendliness and interactivity by improving the overall design aesthetics.
 - Integrate machine learning (ML) and deep learning (DL) algorithms to enable more precise and targeted responses.